serverless/blog/posts/2017-10-26-bobby-calderwood-functional-programming-microservices-emit-2017.md

 It'll all make sense when you watch the video (or, read the transcript below).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/idxguWO6VLE" frameborder="0" allowfullscreen></iframe>

+## More videos:

+The entire playlist of talks is available on our YouTube channel here: [Emit Conf 2017](https://www.youtube.com/playlist?list=PLIIjEI2fYC-DBvLGbhw_SkeH_0IgvlFGI)

+To stay in the loop about Emit Conf, follow us at [@emitconf](https://twitter.com/emitconf) and/or sign up for the [Serverless.com newsletter](https://serverless.com/subscribe/).

 # Transcript